UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

               ( compose-pointed-map X B A h (compose-pointed-map X A B f k)) ( compose-pointed-map X A A (compose-pointed-map A B A h f) k) ( k)
-              ( inv-associative-compose-pointed-map X A B A h f k) ( concat-htpy-pointed-map X A
+              ( inv-assoc-compose-pointed-map X A B A h f k) ( concat-htpy-pointed-map X A
                 ( compose-pointed-map X A A (compose-pointed-map A B A h f) k) ( compose-pointed-map X A A id-pointed-map k)